jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

 ## West Ridge of Pigeon Spire

-We started a little later then normal to give some time for the morning light to soften the col. It looked intemidating from a distance, but wasn't bad.
+We started a little later than normal to give some time for the morning light to soften the col. It looked intimidating from a distance, but wasn't bad.

 The weather wasn't great this day either, with high winds and cold temps.
-We pushed through and made it to the start of the [West Ridge](https://www.mountainproject.com/route/105869393/west-ridge), getting a break from the wind while we geared up.
+We pushed through and made it to the start of the [West Ridge](https://www.mountainproject.com/route/105869393/west-ridge) (5.4), getting a break from the wind while we geared up.

 We attempted to simul climb as much as we could, but made slower times than expected.
 We made it to the first sub peak and discussed if we should go further considering the weather was only getting worse.